Gareth Gates: 2013–2017: The Big Reunion, Greatest Hits, and Footloose

-In early 2013 he toured in the musical Boogie Nights, with members of The Osmonds, Louise Lytton, Shane Ritchie, Chico & Andy Abraham.
+In early 2013 he toured in the musical Boogie Nights, with members of The Osmonds, Louise Lytton, Shane Richie, Chico & Andy Abraham.

 On 27 December 2013, it was announced that Gates, along with Dane Bowers (from Another Level), Kenzie (from Blazin' Squad), Adam Rickitt, and Kavana would be forming a "supergroup" called 5th Story for the ITV2 documentary The Big Reunion.
 Following the programme, the newly formed group toured in October 2014 as part of the Big Reunion Boyband Tour.

 In January 2014, Gates again took part in Dancing on Ice for the final series, partnered this time by Brianne Delcourt.
-This year's show consisted of former series champions and public favourites.
+That year's show consisted of former series champions and public favourites.
 He finished in 7th place, and went on to appear in the very last Dancing on Ice tour in March and April 2014.

 A compilation album, The Very Best of Gareth Gates, was released by Sony Music in March 2014.
 It includes the hit singles from his first two albums and two other tracks from his first album (all of which are owned by Sony Music), plus three brand new acoustic tracks which he recorded with his guitarist Pete Rinaldi.
 The album failed to chart.

 In 2016, Gates starred as Willard in a national tour of Footloose.
 He took several breaks during the tour, and during his absences his part was played by Lee Brennan.

 During spring 2017, Gates appeared in Robin Hood Easter Panto at various locations within the United Kingdom.

-2022: Festival headlining
+2022–present: Festival headlining and Celebrity SAS

 In June 2022, Gates hosted a Bradford-based Jubilee party, Big 80s Festival, in celebration of the Queen's seventieth year on the throne.
 Gates said, "I speak to people in Bradford.
 To see a huge act, they often have to go to a different city.
 Whether that’s over to Manchester, Leeds or even Birmingham.
 To bring all these acts to Bradford, we are trying to do something where we are now their go-to events company to see world class acts.
 Our main aim is make sure the people of Bradford don’t have to travel and they can get all these shows on their doorstep."

 On 2 July 2022, Gates headlined Dartford Pride.

+Gates won the 2023 edition of British reality TV show Celebrity SAS: Who Dares Wins, beating Member of Parliament Matt Hancock and model Danielle Lloyd in the final.

+In 2025, it was announced that Gates was working on a musical, titled Speechless, which was tentatively due to be produced in the west end in 2026.
+Gates said, "I’ve been writing a musical called Speechless,” Gates told STV.
+“It’s about a guy that can’t speak – obviously something I can massively identify with.
+I think we’ve locked in a West End theatre for 2026, so watch this space, I guess".